syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

     > PDF Viewer and Document Editor component scripts are only available after 19.3.* version.
 If you are using PDF Viewer or Document Editor component with 19.2.* version, it automatically refer the dynamic script in our application end.

-## Customer Resource Generator
+## Custom Resource Generator

 The Syncfusion Blazor provides an option to generate a component's interop scripts using the [Custom Resource Generator](https://blazor.syncfusion.com/crg) (CRG) web tool for Blazor components.
-Refer [here for how to generate the component wise scripts manually using CRG](./custom-resource-generator)
+Refer [here for how to generate the component wise scripts manually using CRG](./custom-resource-generator).